pslucas0212/dotNet7ForOpenShift/README.md

 </div>
 ```

 Let's test our change locally in .Net.
-Go back to the "root" of your project folder and rerun the application to see the changed message
+Go back to the "root" of your project folder and rerun the application to see the changed message.
 ```
 % cd ~/projects/myWebApp
 % dotnet run